-An EIN can help substantiate that you and your business are separate entities, which helps preserve limited liability should your company ever be sued.
+An EIN helps establish that you and your business are separate entities, which helps preserve limited liability should your company ever be sued.

-An EIN prevents you from having to give your Social Security number to suppliers or lenders, which significantly reduces your identity theft risk.
+An EIN prevents you from having to give your Social Security number to suppliers or lenders, which significantly reduces the risk of identity theft.